Newell93/finalcjproject-2016/README.md

 **6.** Aaaaaaaaaaaaaaaand then I used SQLite to join both of my clean files.

 **7.**This should be the SQL command I used, but you should be aware some of the imported file names are different than the .csv names.
+I used SQLite to filter out any schools in the vaccine database that had an empty enrollment field.
+This left me with **5929** public kindergartens for my app.

-**SELECT *
+SELECT *

 FROM clean_kinder_kinder